 Diving with Turtles

-Turtles are among the best loved of sea-dwelling creatures.
-This is due both to their graceful movement, cute appearance and personality as well as their declining numbers and their need for human protection.
+This is Due both to their cute appearance and personality, as well as their declining numbers and their need for human protection, turtles are among the best loved of sea-dwelling creatures.

 There are several different types of turtle throughout the world so here we concentrate on those you are most likely to see in dive destinations covered by Dive The World, particularly Thailand, Malaysia, the Maldive Islands, Indonesia and Fiji.
 These are commonly referred to as Green, Hawksbill, Olive Ridley and Leatherback.